Thousands protest COVID mandates and restrictions in Ottawa

 “The confederate flag and what it represents is offensive to most Americans and should be to Canadians as well,” former U.S. Ambassador to Canada Bruce Heyman tweeted.

-The 52-year-old said the gathering wouldn’t likely be a one day protests, saying that attendees are likely to stay parked by Parliament until vaccine mandates are lifted.
-Some protesters have said they wouldn’t leave until public-health restrictions are lifted or Trudeau is forced out as prime minister.
+The 52-year-old said attendees are likely to stay parked by Parliament until vaccine mandates are lifted.

-While the federal government has imposed a vaccine mandate for federally regulated workers and at the Canada-U.S. border, almost all COVID-19 restrictions fall to provincial jurisdiction.
-Restaurants and gyms are about to reopen in Ontario this coming week.

 Phil Haggart was among the group to counter-protest the convoy’s message, saying he wanted to show that there were voices in favor of public health measures to slow the spread of the virus.
 “Masks are important, vaccines are important, and mandates are important only because we need them to stay alive and not fill our hospitals up,” he said as protesters rang cow bells close by.